-5.1 All work must be dated from Year 1 upwards.
-Some examples of work produced by

-- children in the Foundation Stage will also be dated, where appropriate, by an adult. - 5.2 In written work a long date should be written at the start of a piece of work by the majority of children from Year 2 upwards.
-We recognise that this will not be appropriate for all children, for example those with additional educational needs. - 5.3 In maths a short date should be put at the start of a piece of work. - 5.4 For younger children or those who require additional support, the teacher or teaching assistant might date the piece of work. - 5.5 The majority of work from Year 1 upwards should have a title relating to the learning objective. - 5.6 Learning objectives may be written into books or are stuck in where appropriate but this is not an expectation for every subject and in most cases a suitable title will suffice. - 5.7 All dates and titles from Year 2 upwards should be underlined with a ruler in pencil, leaving a line in between.
+- 5.1 All work must be dated from Year 1 upwards.
+Some examples of work produced by children in the Foundation Stage will also be dated, where appropriate, by an adult. - 5.2 In written work a long date should be written at the start of a piece of work by the majority of children from Year 2 upwards.
+We recognise that this will not be appropriate for all children, for example those with additional educational needs. - 5.3 In maths a short date should be put at the start of a piece of work. - 5.4 For younger children or those who require additional support, the teacher or teaching assistant might date the piece of work. - 5.5 The majority of work from Year 1 upwards should have a title relating to the learning objective. - 5.6 All dates and titles from Year 2 upwards should be underlined with a ruler in pencil, leaving a line in between.